-As many know, I have built a bunch of saunas.
-I help hundreds build their own sauna thanks to my ebook (and an unwavering enthusiasm to help folks build their own kick ass saunas (and with no compromises).
-This question comes up frequently:
+I have built a bunch of saunas.
+I help hundreds build their own sauna thanks to the book I wrote, and an unwavering enthusiasm to help folks build their own kick ass saunas (with no compromises).
+The question of what kind of glass to use in a sauna comes up frequently.

 Well, I finally got through with an expert in the field.
 And it took a lot of work.

 Folks in the glass industry seem about as temperamental as the product they sell.
-Folks in the industry that I have spoken with are not patient and they do not like lots of questions.
-And no wonder, ordering custom cut glass is an involved process.
-There are many options to choose from and every order involves verifying dimensions.
+Industry experts that I have spoken with are generally not the most patient and don’t seem like a lot of questions from DIY’ers.
+Most are more accustomed to dealing with tradesmen.
+I understand how patience can wear thin as ordering the right custom cut glass can be an involved process.
+There are many glass options to choose from, and every order involves a careful verification of dimensions.
 Mistakes are costly.

 Ok, enough of all that, here’s the scoop: